dmalawey/OpenArm/README.md

 Energy regeneration is possible if we use DC motors rather than stepper motors.
 A DC motor design is quite unique for a robot arm.
 Usually stepper motors are used, except for extremely expensive encoded servos motors.

 **The main purpose is NOT to recharge the battery!
-It's to make voltage and current available during transient states while motors work in tandem.**
+It is to A) make voltage and current available during transient states while motors work in tandem.
+B) to generate current in each actuator while other actuators move, giving a measurable parameter for realtime feedback.**

+Elaborating on realtime feedback: when we move the elbow, the shoulder feels a reaction.
+We generate a current in the shoulder motor that communicates the elbow motion, and it also dampens the elbow motion.
+Taking control of the "braking" force as a variable, we can adjust the damping and control the power returned for a given elbow motion.
+When the hand grips a mass, we can recompute the desired damping in realtime and maintain the dynamic response of the whole system, or manipulate it.
+When a tennis plater strikes a backhand, the right (forward arm) tricep transitions from pulling to releasing, allowing the arm to swing behind the shoulder (no braking).
+When you shift a transmition lever into park, the tricep behavior is much differnt although the wrist is controlling the kinematics.
+These different dynamics can be implemented through full control of reaction forces.
+Poewr generation will naturally be a function of  reaction forces.

 My first question: can energy regeneration be implemented with affordable OTS brushless motors?
 If so, brushless outperforms brushed DC motors and is the way to go.